tolomaus/tensorflow-mnist-tutorial/README.md

-Fork of the excellent [Tensorflow MNIST tutorial](https://github.com/martin-gorner/tensorflow-mnist-tutorial) where support for [Udacity's notMNIST](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity)
+Fork of the excellent [Tensorflow MNIST tutorial](https://github.com/martin-gorner/tensorflow-mnist-tutorial) where support for [Udacity's notMNIST](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/udacity) was added.

 Just place your notMNIST pickle file available under data/notMNIST.pickle and run one of the notmnist_*.*.py files.